 Claret and Cheddar

 Red wines with high tannin content are the hardest pairing and need hard cheeses.
 Young Bordeaux is problematic in this respect, so go for British Cheddar.
 There are many Cheddars produced worldwide, named after the cheddaring process first invented in Somerset.
-The curds are cubed and stacked to drain off the whey then salted and pressed into a hard cheese which dries out as it matures.
+The curds are cubed and stacked to drain off the whey, then salted and pressed into a hard cheese which dries out as it matures.
 Look for artisanal aged cheddar, for example, the Isle of Mull.
 Unpasteurized cow’s milk makes this highly individual and hand-made farmhouse cheddar.
-Pale in colour, it’s gamey and tangy from 12 months maturity in a cloth wrap.
+Pale in colour, it’s gamey and tangy from 12 months of maturity in a cloth wrap.
 It’s also excellent with a dram of Single Malt Whisky!

 Rioja and Manchego

 Rioja is another red wine with high tannin content and demands hard, dry cheese with high protein and low fat like Manchego.
 Made from the Manchega breed of sheep found in Spain’s La Mancha.
 The Arabs called this land Al Mansha “waterless land” after the hot, arid summers and freezing winters.
 Protected by law, this cheese claims a 2000 year history.
 White to ivory coloured, slightly salty and piquant, Manchego is mild when young but adds bite with age.
 Other tannic reds that work well with it include Syrah from the Northern Rhône.
 Oloroso Sherry is a traditional Spanish pairing.

 Apply the same thinking to the great red wines of Italy.
 Barolo, Amarone or Chianti with old Grana Padano or aged Fontina is sublime.